ssayle/plant-humanities/datura/README.md

 ## Map with Geospatial Data

 Geospatial Conservation Assessment ([GeoCat](https://www.gbif.org/tool/81755/geocat-geospatial-conservation-assessment-tool)) maps and Red List descriptions of the conservation status of 185 species are being produced.
-For example, data from over 200 herbarium specimens found in 20 institutions suggest that _Heliconia bihai_ from the <span data-click-map-flyto="18.005438, -66.612474,5.8">Caribbean</span> and <span data-click-map-flyto="1.069952, -60.720456, 4.6">northern South America</span> is of “Least Concern” for conservation.
-Whereas the six available specimens of the very closely related species _[Heliconia aurea](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:119303-2)_ from <span data-click-map-flyto="9.036443, -69.729927, 7.3">Colombia and Venezuela</span> indicate that it is “Vulnerable” and at risk of extinction, most likely due to habitat alteration, degradation, and destruction.
+For example, data from over 200 herbarium specimens found in 20 institutions suggest that _Heliconia bihai_ from the <span data-click-map-flyto="18.005438, -66.612474,5.8">Caribbean</span> and <span data-click-map-flyto="1.069952, -60.720456, 4.6">northern South America</span> is of "Least Concern" for conservation.
+Whereas the six available specimens of the very closely related species _[Heliconia aurea](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:119303-2)_ from <span data-click-map-flyto="9.036443, -69.729927, 7.3">Colombia and Venezuela</span> indicate that it is "Vulnerable" and at risk of extinction, most likely due to habitat alteration, degradation, and destruction.
 <param ve-map center="0.040297, -71.224280" zoom="3.8" marker-type="circle" stroke-width="0" fill-opacity="1" label="Populations of Heliconia aurea (magenta) and Heliconia bihai (green) based on data from herbarium specimens.">
 <param ve-map-layer geojson active title="Heliconia aurea (magenta)" url="/data/heliconia-aurea.tsv" fill="#D11141" radius="6">
 <param ve-map-layer geojson active title="Heliconia bihai (green)" url="/data/heliconia-bihai.tsv" radius="4.5" fill="#009900">